Tank6699/Group5-DSA-2024/README.md

 Once the data is collected, we perform the following tasks:

-**Data Cleaning:** Handle missing values, duplicate entries, and data types.
+-**Data Cleaning:** Handle missing values, duplicate entries, and data types.
 Convert datetime for daily and monthly comparisons.
-**Data Exploration:** Calculate summary statistics and understand data distribution using histograms, box plots, and scatter plots.
+-**Data Exploration:** Calculate summary statistics and understand data distribution using histograms, box plots, and scatter plots.
-**Time-Series Analysis:** Analyze AQI trends over time for selected cities.
+-**Time-Series Analysis:** Analyze AQI trends over time for selected cities.
-**Comparative Analysis:** Compare AQI data across different cities or regions to identify areas with the best and worst air quality.
+-**Comparative Analysis:** Compare AQI data across different cities or regions to identify areas with the best and worst air quality.
 # Visualization and Interpretation

 We create compelling visualizations to represent our findings using matplotlib and seaborn.
 These include: